benharosh/berkeley_capstone/README.md

 ### Summary of Findings

 #### Data characteristics:
-* The dataset seemed to be slanted towards loyal customers - survey boasted over four times loyal customers (`81.69%`) than disloyal ones (`18.31%`)
+* The dataset is slanted towards loyal customers - survey boasted over four times loyal customers (`81.69%`) than disloyal ones (`18.31%`)
-* The dataset had customers who were on business travel more than double the number of those who were on personal travel
+* The dataset exhibits a skew towards customers traveling for business, comprising over double (`69%`) the number of those traveling for personal reasons (`31%`)
-* The dataset maintained a balanced representation between economy (`44.84%`) and business class (`47.92%`) passengers.
+* The dataset maintains a balanced representation between economy (`44.84%`) and business class (`47.92%`) passengers.
 However, only `7.23%` of the airline passengers in the data set were flying economy plus
 * Dataset was heavily focused on customers who taken short to mid range flights with most of the data collected from customers who traveled less than 4000 miles, where most of them(`67.42%`) flew 1000-3000 miles

 #### Findings
 * Air travelers who flew mid-range flights (1000-3000 miles) exhibited heightened levels of dissatisfaction compared to those on shorter or longer flights
 * Departure and arrival delays exceeding 20 minutes were found to correlate with increased dissatisfaction levels, contrasting with shorter delays.
-There was almost no dissatisfaction difference between departure and arrival delays, which seems readonable since those are metrics that are highly correlated to begin with
+There was almost no dissatisfaction difference between departure and arrival delays, which seems reasonable since those are metrics that are highly correlated to begin with
 * Loyal customers demonstrated significantly higher satisfaction rates compared to disloyal air passengers, highlighting the importance of customer loyalty
 * Customers flying Business Class reported a higher satisfaction rate 71%, surpassing the aggregated satisfaction average (55%)
 * Customers traveling for personal reasons exhibited a lower satisfaction rate of 48% compared to the aggregated satisfaction average (55%)